micts/anomaly-detection-robotic-vehicle/README.md

 ```

 #### Task 2
 We deploy the trained models as a REST API using Docker and Flask.
-To do that, we first build a docker image from the Dockerfile using `$ docker build -t <name_for_image>:<tag> .` For example,
+First, we build a docker image from the Dockerfile using `$ docker build -t <name_for_image>:<tag> .` For example,
 ```
 $ docker build -t ad_image_test:v1 .`
 ```